Here is a guide of recommended courses to take in preparation for a chiropractic program.

 MA 1135 - Calculus for Life Sciences

-Topics include analytic geometry, limits, continuity of functions, transcendental functions, derivatives, integrals, and applications of the derivative in the fields of economics, biological sciences, and socials sciences.
-Extensive use of graphing calculator.
+Topics include limits, continuity of functions, transcendental functions, derivatives, integrals, and applications of the derivative in the fields of economics, biological sciences, and social sciences.
 Credit applicable only to those curricula specifying this course.

 - Credits: